DiamondLightSource/ulims-json-schemas/docs/readme.md

 5. Once the check passes create a pull request asking for a merge to main.

+### Stable and beta releases

+The `$id` define releases and it must end with semantic numbers.
+Release 1.0.0 is the first stable release.
+Earlier numbers are beta releases that could change without notice.

+* Changes to a stable schema should be point releases unless major or minor release are forced by step 4.
+Old releases should continue to work for lifetime of repository until a release is phased out.

+* Schema writers of beta releases do not have to alter the number in $id for every change.
+This avoids keeping multiple releases on disk.
+For example, having an $id end with `/0.0.1` will overwrite `0.0.1.json` on every build.

+> [TIP]
+> Advanced schema using a basic schema can evolve at
+> different speeds and release numbers can appear to
+> be related.
+But, each schema is standlone so
+> each release number is seperate from the other.

 ## Setup on a new machine

 A text editor and git is often already installed, but NPM